saffronner/36315-statgraphs/main.typ

   - stacked bar/spine chart (for variable comparison)
   - waffle charts????
   - rose diagrams (temporal or directional context can justify usage)

+- something something "geom bar stat=identity" to "take y as is"